pharanbrush/pharanbrush.github.io/how-to-install-csp-brushes.md

 And that's it!
 You'll see the brushes added to the list and you can use them like your other brushes.

-> There's also an [Import sub tool...] menu option.
+> Alternatively: There's also an [Import sub tool...] menu option.
 But that only allows you to import one file at a time.

 ## Brushes from Clip Studio Assets